 Do you overthink too?

 Ever found yourself staring at your phone at 2 a.m. thinking — “Is he ignoring me?
 Or just busy?”
+Or spiraling for hours over a tiny comment like — “Why did she say that?
+What did she mean?”

 I’ve been there too.
 I used to overanalyze every little thing.
 And guess what happened?